G-Research/siembol/docs/services/siembol_parsing_services.md

 - `parser_description`- Description of the parser
 ### Parser Attributes
 - `parser_type` - The type of the parser
     - Netflow v9 parser - parses netflow payload and produces list of normalised messages.
-Netflow v9 parsing is based on templates and the parser is learning templates from receiving messages for parsing.
+Netflow v9 parsing is based on templates and the parser is learning templates during parsing messages.
     - Generic parser - Creates two fields
         - `original_string` - The log copied from the input
         - `timestamp` - Current epoch time of parsing in  milliseconds.
-This timestamp can be overridden in further parsing.
+This timestamp can be overwriten in further parsing
     - Syslog Parser
-        - `syslog_version` -  Expected version of syslog message - `RFC_3164`, `RFC_5424`, `RFC_3164, RFC_5424`
+        - `syslog_version` -  Expected version of the syslog message - `RFC_3164`, `RFC_5424`, `RFC_3164, RFC_5424`
         - `merge_sd_elements` - Merge SD elements of syslog message into one parsed object
         - `time_formats` - Time formats used for time formatting.
-If not provided syslog default time formats are used
+Syslog default time formats are used if not provided
         - `timezone` - Time zone used in syslog default time formats
 ### Parser Exctractors
-Extractors are used for further parsing and extracting and normalising parts of the message.
+Extractors are used for further extracting and normalising parts of the message.
 #### Overview
-An extractor reads input field and produces set of key value pairs extacted from the field.
-Each extractor is called in the chain and its produced messages are merged into the parsed message after finishing extraction.
-This way next extractor in the chain can use outputs of previous extractors.
-If the input field does not exist the extractor execution is skipped and the next extractor in the chain is called.
-A preprocessing function of the extractor is called before the extraction in order to normalise or clean input field.
+An extractor reads input field and produces the set of key value pairs extacted from the field.
+Each extractor is called in the chain and its produced messages are merged into the parsed message after finishing the extraction.
+This way next extractor in the chain can use outputs of the previous extractors.
+If the input field of the extractor is not part of the parsed message then the extractor execution is skipped and the next extractor in the chain is called.
+A preprocessing function of the extractor is called before the extraction in order to normalise and clean input field.
 Post-processing functions are called on extractor outputs in order to normalise output messages of the extractor.
 #### Common extractor attributes
 - `name` - The name of the extractor
 - `field` - The field on which the extractor is applied